Ok3ks/Ok3ks/README.md

 Hi 👋.
-I’m Ayodeji Emmanuel Okedele.
-I exist at the intersection of software engineering and data.
+I’m Emmanuel.
+My experience and education put me at the intersection of software engineering and data.
+My interests however, take me to new territories

 DATA ANALYSIS